tgxworld/rails/guides/source/testing.md

 You don't need to set up and run your tests by hand on a test-by-test basis.
 Rails comes with a number of built-in rake tasks to help in testing.
-Below table lists available commands which comes along with `Rakefile` tasks when you initiate a Rails project.
+Below table lists available commands which come along with `Rakefile` tasks when you initiate a Rails project.

 | Tasks                   | Description |